m3g/SPGBox.jl/docs/src/usage.md

 AD function must modify an existing gradient vector and 2) use anonymous closures to provide the gradient calculation function to the solver.

-Here, a simple example, in which we use `ForwardDiff.gradient!` to compute the derivative of a function which is the sum of squares of the variables:
+Here, a simple example, in which we use `ReverseDiff.gradient!` to compute the derivative of a function which is the sum of squares of the variables: